 Deanie Humphrys-Dunne has not received any gifts yet

-Deanie Humphrys-Dunne is an award-winning children’s book author with five books published at this time: autobiography, Tails of Sweetbrier, Charlie the Horse, Charlene the Star and Hattie’s Heroes and Charlene the Star and Bentley Bulldog.
+Deanie Humphrys-Dunne is a Mom's Choice award-winning children’s book author with five books published at this time; A children's memoir, My Life at Sweetbrier, Charlie the Horse, Charlene the Star and Hattie’s Heroes and Charlene the Star and Bentley Bulldog.

 All of her books are captivating stories that teach children life lessons Her sister, Holly Humphrys-Bajaj, beautifully illustrates her books.
 All books are available on Kindle.

 Deanie's single passion was to become a champion equestrian.
 What if your parents were told you would never walk?
 What would happen next?
 Even if she prevails, Deanie will need exactly the right horse to help her succeed.
 Will she find it?
 This story shares many life lessons, sure to help your child succeed.